Generated Factories

 Parameterized Factory

-The factory method create can accept parameters which it then passes to the constructor.
-For example, let's add an article author ID to the class Article:
+The factory method create can accept parameters, which it then passes to the constructor.
+For example, let's add the article author's ID to the Article class:

 class Article